Cathy347Le/made-from-scratch/README.md

 - Create fake users with one being an admin
 - Create function to import and destroy data

+#### Create Routes

+- Create /routes/productRoutes.js
+- In server.js point /api/products to productRoutes
+- Check http://localhost:5000/api/products and /api/products/:id to see if data from MongoDB is displaying correctly, which can tell by looking at the IDs

+#### Check on Postman

 ### Things to do Later

 - Update React Router to v6